The 10 Best Steaks for Unleashing Your Inner Caveman

 - Flank steak: You might reasonably assume that flank steak comes from the…well, the steer’s flank.
 Actually it comes from the abdomen—hence its fibrous texture and robust beefy taste.
 (Cows have abs, too.)
 Flank is the traditional steak used for London broil and there are two secrets to grilling it right every time.
 First, cook it over a high heat and never beyond medium rare.
 Second, let it rest a couple minutes before serving and slice it paper thin on the diagonal across the grain.
 (This shortens those tough meat fibers.)
 Tip: Lightly score the top and bottom of a flank steak (cut a shallow crosshatch pattern into) before marinating and grilling.
 This speeds up the absorption of the marinade and keeps the steak from curling.
 Try this recipe: Filipino-Style London Broil!

 - Skirt steak: If you’ve ever had fajitas, you’ve eaten skirt steak—a long, slender fibrous cut whose Spanish name (fajita) literally means “girdle.”
 It’s no longer cheap, but it’s still a relative bargain, delivering a rich beefy flavor and satisfying chew.
 (There’s nothing wrong with a steak with a little chew—that’s why God gave you teeth.)
 Another advantage: it’s quick cooking, requiring a mere 2 to 4 minutes per side on the grill.
 As with all belly steaks, grill over high heat and always slice thinly on a diagonal.
 Tip: For maximum wow power, ask your butcher for a whole skirt steak, which measure 16 to 18 inches in length.
 Talk about a steak that literally buries the plate!
-Try this recipe: Romanian Garlic Skirt Steak!
+Try these recipes: Romanian Garlic Skirt Steak and Cumin Marinated Skirt Steak!

 - Hanger steak: Traditionally, this is the cut butchers kept for themselves.
 Anatomically speaking, it hangs from the diaphragm near the kidney, which makes it uncommonly aromatic (and gives it the name “hanger”).
 Thicker, a little tougher, and more fibrous than skirt steak, hanger steak needs high heat, quick cooking, and slicing across the grain.
 Tip: The French call it onglet and serve it with red wine or mustard sauce.
 Try this recipe: Hanger Steak with Wine Merchant Sauce!